René de Birague: Cardinal

 In 1578 Birague received appointment as Cardinal upon the recommendation of the king.
 That same year he lost his authority as Chancellor of France when the seals were transferred to Cheverny.
 As was often the case with the office, though he no longer held the authority of the office, Cheverny would not succeed him as Chancellor until his death.
 To compensate him Henri provided benefices of a value of 70,000 livres and another 30,000 livres to support his office of chancellor, despite no longer having its powers.
 Around the same time Catherine's influence on the court began to decline.
 Birague and Retz would continue to loyally represent her positions on court in her absence.

 When the king founded his new Ordre du Saint-Esprit, to replace the Order of Saint-Michel, Birague was among the early intakes as a commander.
 By 1582 he had determined to retire from public life, selling his Parisian hôtel, and retiring to his priory.
 In March 1583 he joined the newly founded order of the White Penitents.

 In the 1583 Assembly of Notables, Cheverny stood in for Birague, who would as nominal chancellor be expected to give a speech to the grandees, as Birague was on deaths door.
 During Birague's funeral in December 1583, Henri attended, dressed as a penitent.
 The white penitents at large accompanied his body, while the Archbishop of Bourges gave the oration.
-His tomb, which he shared with his wife would be designed by Germain Pilon.
+His tomb, which he shared with his wife was designed by Germain Pilon.

 His fortune passed to his male relatives, as he little trusted his daughter.